-Nancy Dragani is the Acting Regional Administrator for FEMA Region 8.
+Nancy Dragani is the Senior Official Performing the Duties of Deputy Administrator.
+Prior to this role, she served as Acting Regional Administrator for FEMA Region 8.
 In this role she oversees and coordinates FEMA’s all-hazards preparedness and emergency management efforts within the region’s 29 tribal nations and the states of Colorado, Montana, North Dakota, South Dakota, Utah and Wyoming.
 She previously served in the position from April 2016 to November 2017.

 Ms. Dragani started with FEMA in January 2016 as the Region 8 Deputy Regional Administrator.
 In this position, her responsibilities included oversight for the operational aspects of regional disaster response, recovery, mitigation and preparedness activities in Region 8.